 Now that we have some tools to help us tackle our messy home, it’s time to put in the actual work.
 Here is where we start…

-7 Tips to Clean a Declutter a Messy House
+7 Tips to Clean and Declutter a Messy House When Overwhelmed

 The first place to start when your house is a mess is by assessing your mess and the rooms in your home that require immediate attention.
 Walk your home and take notes of the messy areas.
 Think of all of the things you would like to accomplish in each space.

-As you assess your mess think of the tasks that should take place in each individual space.
+As you assess your mess, think of the tasks that should take place in each space.
 For instance: